-The Brooklyn Museum houses one of America's foremost collections of Asian art, representing Japan, Korea, China, India, Southeast Asia, and the Himalayas.
+We house one of America's foremost collections of Asian art, representing Japan, Korea, China, India, Southeast Asia, and the Himalayas.

-Japanese art comprises the largest area of the Museum's Asian collection.
+Japanese art comprises the largest area of our Asian collection.
 More than eight thousand Japanese objects represent a wide range of media and styles, featuring the sacred, imperial, urban, and folk arts from the J?mon period (10,000–300 B.C.) to the present day.
 Celebrated objects in this collection include Buddhist painting and sculpture, early painted screens, woodblock prints, Mingei folk art, and contemporary ceramics.
 In addition, the Museum holds one of North America's largest and finest collections of indigenous art of the Ainu people of Northern Japan.
 A recent gift from the estate of Dr. and Mrs. Roger Gerry of nearly three hundred Japanese export ceramics places the entire collection among the most comprehensive in the country.

 The Chinese holdings include nearly one thousand objects covering more than five thousand years of culture and civilization, from the Neolithic period to the present.
 A variety of media are represented, including sculpture, painting, textiles, metalwork, and lacquer, with ceramics and decorative arts as particular strengths.
-The Museum's holdings of cloisonné enamels—many from the Chinese imperial collection—are unparalleled in any institution outside Asia.
+Our holdings of cloisonné enamels—many from the Chinese imperial collection—are unparalleled in any institution outside Asia.
 Key subjects represented include funerary arts related to early Chinese tombs and burials; ritual objects related to ancestor worship, Buddhism, and Daoism; and the arts of the imperial courts and scholar-elites.
-The Museum's holdings encompass China's rich internal diversity as well as external artistic and cultural connections.
+Our holdings encompass China's rich internal diversity as well as external artistic and cultural connections.

-The Museum's vast array of objects from South and Southeast Asia spans more than five thousand years.
+Our vast array of objects from South and Southeast Asia spans more than five thousand years.
 The collection largely reflects the wide reach of Hinduism and Buddhism, the two religions that originated in the region.
 Particular strengths include religious figural sculpture from India, Nepal, Tibet, Pakistan, Myanmar (Burma), Thailand, Cambodia, Vietnam, Malaysia, and Indonesia.
 Secular artistic traditions are also strongly represented in objects from the court of the Islamic Mughal Dynasty of India (1526–1756) as well as terracottas and Kalighat paintings from eastern India.
 The depth of this collection provides a full sense of the societies, cultures, and artistic traditions in South and Southeast Asia.